murchandamus/bips/bip-update-process.md

 It is also possible to license source code differently from the BIP text.
 An optional License-Code header is placed after the License header.
 Again, each license must be referenced by their respective SPDX License identifier shown below.

+Each source code file or source directory should specify the license under which it is made available.
+It is recommended to make any test vectors available under CC0-1.0 or GNU-All-Permissive in addition to any other licenses to allow anyone to copy test vectors into their implementations without introducing license hindrances.

 For example, a preamble specifying the optional License-Code header might look like:

     License:         CC0-1.0